AdaCore/gnatstudio/docs/users_guide/projects.rst

 *Textual selection of switches*

-  The bottom is an editable entry field, where you can directly type the switches you need.
+  The bottom is an editable entry field, where you can directly enter the switches you need.
 This makes it easier to move from an older setup (e.g. Makefile, script) to GPS by copying and pasting switches.